match-ROS/match_student_code/student_code/006_FormationLayer/formation_launch/README.md

 ## worlds
 Folder: **worlds**

 This folder contains the worlds used for the simulations.
+To be able to launch the simulation worlds, add the following line to .bashrc file:
+`export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/"Path to the package"/formation_launch/models`

 ## Rviz Configuration
 Folder: **rviz**